Child Care and Development Infrastructure Grant Program

 Requests for Applications

-1. Minor Renovation and Repairs (CLOSED - Award notifications are currently being sent on a rolling basis through January 2023)
+1. Minor Renovation and Repairs (CLOSED as of 1/31/23 at 11:59pm - Award notifications have been sent and completed.
+Payments are currently being sent on a rolling basis starting in Spring 2024)

 - Minor renovation, repairs, modernization, or retrofitting of existing child care facilities to increase or recover capacity due to a declared disaster, mitigate future disasters, address needs related to health and safety, licensing, or the COVID-19 pandemic, and for other existing facilities for use as child care facilities.